-\These themes will not be tested at grade 4 for each designated period.
+[•] These themes will not be tested at grade 4 for each designated period.

-- What are the basic principles and critical assumptions of American constitutional government about the sources of political power and the rights of individuals?
+- Which democratic institutions and procedures made change possible?
+How does the Constitution permit compromise, continuity, and change?
+What landmark documents reflect change and continuity? - What are the basic principles and critical assumptions of American constitutional government about the sources of political power and the rights of individuals?
 What core civic ideas (for example, individual rights and popular sovereignty) have influenced American society?
 What individuals and groups have maintained, tested, and influenced the evolution of these ideas?
 What primary documents include these commonly held civic ideas (for example, the Mayflower Compact, Declaration of Independence, Federalist Papers, Constitution, Bill of Rights, Seneca Falls Declaration of Sentiments, and "I Have a Dream" speech)?
 What landmark Supreme Court cases have had an important influence on our nation (for example, Brown v.
 Board of Education, Plessy v.
 Ferguson, Marbury v.
 Madison)?
 Why has the Constitution survived, and why has it become a model political framework?
 How have Americans responded to inherent tensions and conflicts of constitutional democracy, such as reconciling the desire for liberty with the need for order, majority rule with minority rights, and liberty with equality? - How has the cultural diversity of American society shaped the nation's civic culture, political institutions, and political practices?
 What individuals and groups played important roles in raising and responding to issues about diversity and unity in the American body politic?
 What major political controversies arose about the issues?
 Which controversies have been resolved?
 Which controversies have remained or re-emerged under other circumstances?